 —Conscious Immortality, Chapter 7.

-Green emphasis added by Freddie.
+Green emphasis added to photo and text by Freddie.